Vestibles/Hackathorn-Project-One/README.md

   The correlation matrix revealed:

-  a) A strong positive correlation between age and charges
+  a.
+A strong positive correlation between age and charges
-  b) BMI and number of children had weaker or no significant linear correlation with charges
+  b.
+BMI and number of children had weaker or no significant linear correlation with charges
-  c) Smoker status had a noticeable impact but is a categorical variable, so it doesn't reflect directly in the correlation coefficients.
+  c.
+Smoker status had a noticeable impact but is a categorical variable, so it doesn't reflect directly in the correlation coefficients.

 - Final Takeaways:

+  a.
 Smoking is the most impactful lifestyle factor in this dataset, strongly associated with higher insurance costs.
+  b.
 Age and smoking status should be key features in any predictive pricing model for insurance.
-  Visualization techniques like box plots, histograms, and correlation matrices are powerful for communicating insights clearly and quickly.
+  c.
+Visualisation techniques like box plots, histograms, and correlation matrices are powerful for communicating insights
-  Further work could include predictive modeling (e.g., linear regression, decision trees) to estimate charges based on multiple features.
+  d.
+Further work could include predictive modeling (e.g., linear regression, decision trees)